 Optionally, instead of staying in Loch Lomond you can head a bit further up to the quaint. beautiful city of Stirling.
 Here, you can find a wee guide to the best things to do in Stirling (and how to conquer the castle!).

 Are you ready to get back in the car?
 Excellent!
 The next part of the roadtrip will take you through the absolutely stunning scenery of Glencoe – this is undoubtedly one of my favourite places in the UK.
 Dramatic mountains, wild nature, terrifying history… Glencoe has it all!
 You can read more about the stunning area of Glencoe here.
 And hey, don’t forget to occasionally stop for photos!

 Your last stop of the day will be in the quaint village of Fort Augustus.
 Perfectly situated on the shores of Loch Ness, this is a brilliant place to end your day with a search for Nessie.
 Furthermore, Fort Augustus offers accommodation suitable for every budget.
 Here you can find swanky hotels and cozy hostels – and basically everything in-between.

-DAY 2: Fort Augustus to Strathpeffer
+DAY 2: Drive from Fort Augustus to Strathpeffer